Annual Consumer Information Notice

 Voter Registration

-• Vice Chancellor of Student Services Office, Lybyer Enhanced Technology Center, Room 207
+• Vice Chancellor of Student Services Office, Lybyer Hall, Room 207.

-If you would like to register in another county or state, please contact the county courthouse in that county.
+If you would like to register in another county or state, the form to send in your request is also available in Student Services.
+Or you can contact the county courthouse in that county.
 They can provide information on registration procedures.
 You may also contact the Elections Office for the State of Missouri:

 (573) 751-2301 (Voice)